It's Relatively Simple to Get a Six Month Extension to File Your Federal Income Tax Return

 The IRS offers Free File tax preparation and filing software to give taxpayers a free option for their federal tax returns.
 Free state return options are available.
 If you are using Free File to prepare your taxes, options for filing a free extension request are available in the software and typically take only minutes.
 Even better, you avoid the fees charged by companies for preparing your taxes.

 An extension of time to file will automatically process when taxpayers pay all or part of their taxes electronically by the due date.
 There is no need to file a paper or electronic Form 4868 when making a payment with IRS Direct Pay, the Electronic Federal Tax Payment System (EFTPS) or by debit or credit card.
 Select "Form 4868" as the payment type.
 Keep the confirmation as proof of payment.

 If you're out of the country and a U.S. citizen or resident, you may qualify for special tax treatment if you meet the bona fide residence or physical presence tests.
 If you don't expect to meet either of those tests by the due date of your return, request an extension to a date after you expect to meet the tests by filing Form 2350, Application for Extension of Time To File U.S. Income Tax Return.

 More time to file is not more time to pay

 Requesting an extension to file provides taxpayers an additional six months to prepare and file taxes.
 However, it does not provide additional time to pay taxes owed.
-Taxpayers should estimate and pay any owed taxes by April 15 to avoid a potential late-filing penalty.
+Taxpayers should estimate and pay any owed taxes by the due date to avoid a potential late-filing penalty.
 To avoid penalties and interest, pay the full amount owed by the original due date.